Soft and Chewy Pumpkin Snickerdoodles

 Gradually add all of the dry ingredients–flour, cream of tartar, salt, baking soda, cinnamon, nutmeg, cloves, and allspice.

-Scoop the batter out by the tablespoonful and roll into balls, then roll those around in a mixture of cinnamon and sugar (if the batter is too sticky to handle, you can pop it in the fridge to chill for about 15-20 minutes).
+Scoop the batter out and roll into balls, then roll those around in a mixture of cinnamon and sugar (if the batter is too sticky to handle, you can pop it in the fridge to chill for about 15-20 minutes).

-Bake at 325F for 9-11 minutes, then let them cool on the baking sheet for a couple of minutes before transferring to a cooling rack.
+Bake at 325F for 9-11 minutes, then let them cool on the pan for a few minutes.

 Then, enjoy a taste of fall and try not to eat them all in one sitting. 😉